 - Adele and Eleda from The Truth Tellers Tale.
 The mirror-image names are a reference to them being Polar Opposite Twins, but the author also gave everyone else in their family palindromic names.

 - Tira and Kira from the Belgariad and prequels, and even more so once they get their wizard names: Beltira and Belkira.

 - From Discworld "Pyramids", a pair of twins named Ptaclusp IIa and Ptaclusp IIb (their father being simply Ptaclusp).
 They're actually pronounced "two-ay" and "two-bee".

 - Also happens in Narnia, specifically Archenland, which may be connected given C.S.
 Lewis' and Tolkien's friendship and their influence on each other.
 Archenland is known for sets of twins with similar names such as Cole and Colin, Corin and Cor, and Dar and Darrin.
-In The Horse and His Boy, this is lampshaded as a naming tradition.
+In The Horse and His Boy, Cor tells Aravis this is an established naming tradition.

 - In the Cambridge Latin Course, there are a pair of twins named Loquax and Anti-Loquax.
-This sort of thing may have been relatively common practice among the ancient Romans.
+This sort of thing may have been relatively common practice among the ancient Romans; see Real Life below.